Our body is the microcosm of the universe.

 The external pathogens can make you sick.
 There are effective acupuncture points that deal with the condition.
 In east Asian medicine, our body is the microcosm.
 It resembles the universe, which has six energies.
 They are wind, cold, heat, dampness, dryness, and fire.
 We experience the six energies in the body in our daily life.
 The six energies can become pathogenic.

-How external pathogens transfer to next levels?
+How do external pathogens transfer to the following levels?

 Stages or layers against external pathogens

 There are many layers or stages to get deeper into the body.
 They are the Taiyang stage – Yangming stage – Shaoyang – Taiyin stage – Shaoyin stage – Juyeyin stage.
 The deeper it gets into the body, the more serious the condition becomes.
 Diseases move out of deeper layers or stages towards the outer layer or stage.
 It means that our body gets better.

 This is the first stage in which exogenous pathogens attack the body.
 This is how exogenous pathogens make you sick.
 Patients suffer from fever and aversion to cold, headache, and stiff neck and back for the first or second days after the invasion of exogenous pathogens.